raxoft/form_input/README.md

 To do this, it's common to define the `Form` class inherited from `FormInput`, put various helpers there, and base your own forms on that.
 This is also the place where you can include your own `FormInput` types extensions.
-This chapter merely shows some ideas you may want to built upon to get you started.
+This chapter shows some ideas you may want to built upon to get you started.

 Adding custom boolean getters which you may need: